Tampa Schools with Digital Media Production Courses

 Bachelor of Fine Arts or Bachelor of Arts in Studio Art

-Admission into the studio art major requires a portfolio review.
-Students must also complete specific art classes before applying, including drawing and art history survey.
-Once accepted, students in both programs start out with foundational art classes, such as visual arts history and basic and intermediate drawing.
-Students can choose the video, animation, and digital arts concentration and take classes that teach them about digital media, animation, video, and 3-D modeling.
+Students in both programs start out with foundational art classes, such as visual arts history and basic and intermediate drawing.
+Students can choose to concentrate in electronic and digital media or video.
 Specific classes may include video, animation, and digital arts; 2-D animation; 3-D animation; and digital modeling.
 One of the main differences between the BA and the BFA program is that BFA students are required to complete a thesis project in order to graduate.

 Master of Fine Arts in Studio Art